-Retail stores, like many businesses, are looking at tightening their budgets for 2021.
-But if 2020 has taught us anything, it’s that safety and security must remain high priorities.
+Retail stores, like many businesses, are looking at tightening their budgets this year.
+But if last year has taught us anything, it’s that safety and security must remain high priorities.
 Theft, vandalism and even violence have crushed retailers this year, and no one can say for sure what the future will bring.
-With that in mind, here are five security recommendations for 2021.
+With that in mind, here are five security recommendations.

 1. NVR for Video Storage